signalogic/SigSRF_SDK/README.md

     https://hub.docker.com/r/signalogic/sigsrf_sdk_demo_centos

-Note that Rar Package install steps above (e.g. downloading .rar files and running install script) do not apply as the Docker container is already fully configured.
+Note that the Rar Package install section above (e.g. downloading .rar files and running install script) does not apply as the Docker container is already fully configured.
+After running the container, change your current folder ...

+    cd /home/sigsrf_sdk_demo/Signalogic/apps/mediaTest

+or

+    cd /home/sigsrf_sdk_demo/Signalogic/apps/mediaTest/mediaMin

+... depending on which EdgeStream demo app you want to run.
+The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.

-To access pcap and media files output by EdgeStream demo apps -- for example to run WireShark -- you can WinSCP into the docker container with the following steps:
+To access pcap and media files output by EdgeStream demo apps inside the container -- for example to run WireShark -- you can WinSCP into the container with the following steps:

     docker-machine ls